 Company services provided by our team in Croatia

-Our company formation agents in Zagreb are at your service with comprehensive support and guidance if you are interested in opening a DOO in Croatia in 2024.
+Our company formation agents in Zagreb are at your service with comprehensive support and guidance if you are interested in opening a DOO in Croatia in 2025.
 We can handle all the formalities as we work closely with the Croatian Trade Register.
 Furthermore, you will receive help with company name verification, opening a bank account for your firm, obtaining the necessary licenses and permits, registering for taxation in Croatia, and many more.
-We can also provide payroll in Croatia if you decide on working with our local firm.

 Investments in Croatia

-For more information about setting up a limited liability company, feel free to contact our company incorporation specialists in Croatia.
+If you need accounting in Croatia, our specialists can offer professional services, besides the services offered for opening a company here.
+For more information about setting up a limited liability company, feel free to contact our specialists in company incorporation in Croatia.